 Full Description

-- Financial Management – assess the client’s current and future financial position, based upon their cash flow, budget and net worth.
+- Assessing a client’s current and future financial position based on their cash flow, budget and net worth

-- Prepare a comprehensive financial plan for a complex client situation, integrating and prioritizing the activities listed above.
+- Creating a comprehensive financial plan for a client with complex needs

 This Centre for Business program is part of our School of Accounting and Finance.